 When the appropriate skills are too difficult to find on the open market, it may be worth augmenting your team with resource from a third party.
 Our article Insourcing vs Outsourcing talks more about the pros and cons of this approach.

-Outsourcing can be particularly useful when you have the requirement for a very specialised skill within the team, but do not require a full time employee to provide it at all times.
+Software development team augmentation can be particularly useful when you have the requirement for a very specialised skill within the team, but do not require a full time employee to provide it at all times.
 This is when making use of a “retainer” with a third party can help, so that you draw on the resource as and when the need arises.

 Hiring in a resource from a third party can also be a useful way of upskilling your team, as you can make knowledge transfer part of the contract, allowing the expertise to be retained in the team longer term, and ensuring that over time the reliance on an external resource provider disappears.